RobJacobson/ws-dottie/docs/guides/documentation-index.md

 - `advanced` - Content for experienced users and complex use cases
 - `reference` - Content for quick lookup and reference
 - `tutorial` - Step-by-step guides and examples
-- `troubleshooting` - Content for resolving issues and problems
+- `errors` - Content for resolving issues and problems

 ## 📋 Finding Information